 Note: For more information on integrated usage of Origin and Python, see the Python book in the Origin Help Files.

 Sample files can be found in the \Samples\Python folder of your Origin software.

-Starting with Origin 2018b, there is an API for calling Origin from Python.
+There is an API for calling Origin from Python.
 See note under Automation Server, below.

 From Origin, you can connect with R in two ways:

 - R. Installed on your local computer.